Single-letter Chain Rule for Quantum Relative Entropy: Discussion

 The chain inequality in \cref{coro:difBasis} depends on the pairing of eigenprojectors; optimizing over permutations would strengthen the bound (Remark~\ref{rem:ordering}).
 For the conditional chain rule (\cref{coro:chainRule1}), the sufficient trace condition $\Tr[\Pi_\rho\,\mathcal R_{\gamma,\sigma,\mathcal M}(\omega)]\le1$ guarantees a nonnegative $D_\Pi$ term; Appendix~\ref{app:counterexamples} shows that some condition of this form is \emph{necessary} in general, since unconditional formulations fail on explicit families.

-Single-letter chain bounds are useful in regimes where reuglarization is infeasable or uncecessary.
+Single-letter chain bounds are useful in regimes where reuglarization is infeasible or unnecessary.
 They capture information-theoretic behavior in one-shot or few-shot scenarios—such as hypothesis testing, or channel certification or finite-size security estimates in quantum key distribution.
 They also offer structural insight in resource-theoretic contexts, where monotones inherit data-processing and convexity properties from relative entropy.